With People and Society

 In February 2024, a total of approximately 5,000 meals of Kyotaru’s inari sushi and rolled sushi were delivered directly from the Kyotaru factory to Wajima City, Ishikawa Prefecture, which was affected by the 2024 Noto Peninsula Earthquake.
 Six employees provided the meals at two locations, and city officials provided them at one location.
 In March of the same year, as the second round of support for the affected areas, six employees provided 2,000 meals of Kyotaru’s “Yuri” assortment of “Chakinzushi,” as well as 500 packs of frozen “Chakinzushi,” on the grounds of Wajima City Hall, and city officials provided them to various local evacuation centers.

-Sushiro makes donations to local governments through the corporate version of hometown tax.
-In recent years, marine fishery resources have been declining, and as part of the promotion of sustainable management, research into aquaculture and artificial seedling development is being conducted in various regions.
-Following on from last year, in FY25 we made donations to Amakusa City in Kumamoto Prefecture, Asahi Town in Toyama Prefecture, and Owase City in Mie Prefecture.
-Asahi Town in Toyama Prefecture sent us a letter of appreciation for our donation in FY24.
+Support through a Corporate Hometown Tax Donation Program for local government with which we have business ties.
+Sushiro makes donations to local governments through a corporate version of the “Furusato” (hometown) tax system.
+In recent years, marine fishery resources have been declining, and amid promoting sustainable management, Sushiro has been promoting research on aquaculture and the development of artificial seeds.
+Following the previous fiscal year, in FY2025, we donated to Amakusa City in Kumamoto Prefecture, Asahi Town in Toyama Prefecture and Owase City in Mie Prefecture.
+Asahi Town in Toyama Prefecture gave us a letter of appreciation for our FY2024 donation.

-As part of our efforts to build ties with the local community, we sponsored Suita Festa 2025, distributing fans and also set up a waste oil collection booth in collaboration with Suita City and JGC Holdings Corporation.
-At the booth, we held interactive games and other activities to raise awareness of household waste oil collection with the aim of utilizing it in sustainable aviation fuel (SAF), which was enjoyed by many families.
+As part of our efforts to strengthen ties with the local community, we sponsored Suita Festa 2025, a community event hosted by Suita City, where our head office is located.
+In addition to distributing promotional fans (uchiwa), we jointly operated a waste cooking oil collection booth in collaboration with Suita City and JGC Holdings Corporation.
+At the booth, we conducted interactive activities and games to raise awareness of collecting household waste cooking oil for conversion into sustainable aviation fuel (SAF).
+Many families participated, gaining a better understanding of this initiative in an engaging and enjoyable way.

-Developing the next generation of talent: A grant-type scholarship program to support part-time employees
+Developing the next generation of human resources: Benefit scholarship program to support part-time employees

-Support for people with disabilities: Sponsoring a baseball tournament for people with disabilities
+Support for the people with disabilities: Sponsored a baseball tournament for people with disabilities

-Aiming to realize an inclusive society, we continue to sponsor the NPO Japan Baseball Federation for the Disabled twice a year with the aim of supporting people with disabilities.
-We will continue to support athletes who thrive through sports while facing their own disabilities.
+To contribute to the realization of an inclusive society, we continue to provide sponsorship twice a year to the Japan Dream Baseball League (JDL), a non-profit organization that supports persons with disabilities.
+We will continue to support athletes who are dynamic through sports while facing their own disabilities.

 Educational support activities